RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

 To solve this issue, we install them in environments which can't see each other.
 This also means it's harder to accidently break something :)

 In this workshop, we will create an environment using anaconda, a package and environment manager.
-Conda also makes it very simple to install tools.
+Conda also makes it very simple to install bioinformatics tools.

 ## Creating an environment